Angr1st/FindBiggestFile/README.md

 # FindBiggestFile

-Is a program written in [FSharp](https://dotnet.microsoft.com/languages/fsharp) using [.Net 5](https://dotnet.microsoft.com/download/dotnet/5.0) for finding the biggest files from a config file you supply to it using cli arguments.
+Is a program written in [FSharp](https://dotnet.microsoft.com/languages/fsharp) using [.Net 5](https://dotnet.microsoft.com/download/dotnet/5.0) for finding the biggest files from a config file you supply to it using cli arguments and a json config file.

 ## Build